-Luck Makuyana is an MA candidate at WiSER and the Department of African Literature.
-He completed a BA Honours in English Literature at the University of Zimbabwe and a BA Honours in English at the University of the Witwatersrand.
-His research project draws on the rich possibilities of a hydro-colonial analysis (following Isabel Hofmeyr that reads for water and wrests Southern African literary historiesaway from almost exclusively land-based narratives.
-The research explores representation of Tonga people, Nyami-Nyami and Zambezi River in literary texts and audio-visual documentaries of the Kariba Dam.
-The title of his research project is 'Hydrocolonialism: A Hydro-critical Reading of Tonga People, Nyami-Nyami and Zambezi in Chosen Rhodesian/Zimbabwean Texts'.
-His other research interests are in Southern African literature.
+Luck Makuyana is an MA candidate at WiSER and the Department of African Literature at the University of Witwatersrand.
+He completed his BA Honours in English Literature at the University of Witwatersrand.
+His research project draws on the concept of hydro-colonialism (Isabel Hofmeyr) that offers ways to think about water and hydrological themes from an ecological and post-colonial perspective.
+The title of his research project is ‘Hydro-colonialism: A Hydro-critical Reading of Three Texts on Kariba’.
+His other research interests are in post-colonial Literature.

 Rabia is an MA in Heritage Studies student at the Wits School of Art.
 She completed her Honours in History, cum laude, at Stellenbosch University as part of the 'Biography of an Uncharted People' project.
 Her research interests fall within Ocean and Memory studies and Archive theory.
 She is currently working on her Research Report which is a dive into the 'Unshackled History: The Wreck of the Slave Ship São José, 1794’ exhibition at the Slave Lodge in Cape Town.
 She is also an alumni of the UnSchool of Disruptive Design's Emerging Leaders Fellowship and the Accountability Lab's Non-Profit Management Fellowship.